matthewkling/phylospatial/README.md

 #### Alpha diversity

-We can pass this `spatialphy` object to various other functions in the library.
+We can pass this `phylospatial` object to various other functions in the library.
 The `ps_diversity()` function calculates a number of alpha diversity measures, including phylogenetic diversity (PD) and phylogenetic endemism (PE), among others.
 Let’s calculate the diversity